joyprokash/club-alpha-booking-system/replit.md

 - Cannot delete entities or manage users

 ### STAFF
+- Login redirects to dedicated /staff/schedule page
 - View personal calendar filtered to their linked hostess profile
 - See "Your Schedule Today" and upcoming appointments
+- Upload profile picture for their linked hostess
-- Simplified interface (no admin tools)
+- Simplified interface (no admin tools, no access to other hostesses)

 ### CLIENT
 - Register with any email address (no confirmation required)